 It’s easy for employees to detect when their boss is doing things with one thing in mind: themselves.
-Most company’s function from the top-down, and a leader’s goals should align with that of the company’s mission and core values, which should ultimately act as guiding principles for the people below them.
+Most company’s function from the top-down.
+A leader’s goals should align with that of the company’s mission and core values.
+They should act as guiding principles for the people below them.

-If you treat your employees like pawns instead of people, it’s clear to those around you that you are letting narcissism and self-interest get the best of you, which can cause strife and tension in the workplace.
+If you treat your employees like pawns, it’s clear that you are letting self-interest get the best of you.
+This leads to strife and tension in the workplace.

 7. Non-stop work

-While working 24-7 may be tempting, especially when you’re running a business, it’s important to have an on and off switch.
+While working 24-7 may be tempting, it’s important to have an on and off switch.
 Whether you’re a hustling entrepreneur or a C-Suite executive of a multi-million dollar business, it’s important to develop a solid work-life balance and let your weekends be your weekends.